Robert Blake (actor): Child actor

-Then known as "Mickey Gubitosi", Blake began his acting career as Toto in the MGM movie Bridal Suite (1939), starring Annabella and Robert Young.
-Blake then began appearing in MGM's Our Gang short subjects (a.k.a.
+Then known as Mickey Gubitosi, Blake began his acting career as Toto in the MGM movie Bridal Suite (1939), starring Annabella and Robert Young.
+He then began appearing in MGM's Our Gang short subjects (a.k.a.
 The Little Rascals) under his real name, replacing Eugene "Porky" Lee.
 He appeared in 40 of the shorts between 1939 and 1944, eventually becoming the series' final lead character.
 Blake's parents also made appearances in the series as extras.
-In Our Gang, Blake's character, Mickey, was often called upon to cry, for which he was criticized for being unconvincing.
+In Our Gang, Blake's character, Mickey, was often called upon to cry, for which he was criticized as unconvincing.
 He was also criticized for being obnoxious and whiny.

-In 1942, he acquired the stage name "Bobby Blake" and his character in the series was renamed "Mickey Blake."
+In 1942, he acquired the stage name Bobby Blake and scored his first starring role in a feature film, playing the title role in the MGM feature Mokey.
+Donna Reed starred as Mokey's mother, and Billie "Buckwheat" Thomas, who co-starred in Our Gang alongside Blake, played Mokey's friend Brother Cumby.
+After Blake took his stage name, his Our Gang character was renamed "Mickey Blake".
+Blake also appeared as "Tooky" Stedman in the 1942 film Andy Hardy's Double Life.

 In 1944, MGM discontinued Our Gang, releasing the final short in the series, Dancing Romeo.
-In 1995, Blake was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for his role in Our Gang.
-In 1942, Blake appeared as "Tooky" Stedman in Andy Hardy's Double Life.
+In 1995, the Young Artist Foundation honored Blake with its Former Child Star "Lifetime Achievement" Award for his role in Our Gang.

-In 1944, Blake began playing a Native American boy, "Little Beaver," in the Red Ryder western series at the studios of Republic Pictures (now CBS Radford Studios), appearing in twenty-three of the movies until 1947.
-He also had roles in one of Laurel and Hardy's later films The Big Noise (1944), and the Warner Bros. movies Humoresque (1946), playing John Garfield's character as a child, and The Treasure of the Sierra Madre (1948), playing the Mexican boy who sells Humphrey Bogart a winning lottery ticket and gets a glass of water thrown in his face by Bogart in the process.
+In 1944, Blake began playing a Native American boy, "Little Beaver", in the Red Ryder Western series at the studios of Republic Pictures (now CBS Radford Studios), appearing in 23 of the movies until 1947.
+He also had roles in one of Laurel and Hardy's films, The Big Noise (1944), and the Warner Bros. movies Humoresque (1946), playing John Garfield's character as a child, and The Treasure of the Sierra Madre (1948), playing the Mexican boy who sells Humphrey Bogart a winning lottery ticket.
 In 1950, at age 17, Blake appeared as Mahmoud in The Black Rose and as Enrico, Naples Bus Boy (uncredited) in Black Hand.